 FHWA has analyzed the project in terms of Section 4(f) requirements and has determined that the project qualifies for the Section 4(f) exception per 23 CFR 774.13(g) because the improvements are solely for preserving and enhancing the recreational use along the lakeshore.
 Trail improvement activities include removing the existing pavement, repairing or replacing minor drainage structures, slope armoring to reduce erosion, realignment of the trailhead at the south end and placing base course and asphalt pavement.
 The proposed trail rehabilitation will maintain the existing horizontal and vertical alignment along the majority of the trail with minor adjustments to the horizontal alignment.
-Trail realignments are proposed at the south end of the trail, for approximately 400 feet, in order to meet ADA standards.
-The Forest Service owns, and will continue to maintain, the trail.
+Trail realignments are proposed at the south end of the trail.
 Therefore, it has been determined that the trail improvement project qualifies for the Section 4(f) exception per 23 CFR 774.13(g) as the improvements are solely for preserving and enhancing the recreational use along the lakeshore.